vc-assist/website/content/faq.md

 ##### How can I join the VC Assist Team?

 Our applications are currently closed.
 All registered Valley Christian users from grades 8 - 12 will be notified when our applications are opened.
-You can apply on our Career page.
+You can apply on our [Career](https://vcassist.org/career/) page.

 ##### Can parents use VC Assist?

 Yes!
 All Valley Christian High School parents can view our VC Assist parent site that provides additional analytical information relating to their child’s performance.
 Students can link their parents by entering the parent code provided on the preference tab of the application.
-Sign up for the Parent Portal here (to be released).
+Access the Parent Portal [here](https://parents.vcassist.org).

 ##### What schools are you available to?